Search

 By pairing investment projects with advisory work, the EBRD has fostered the implementation of corporate governance action plans aligned with international standards, including for supervisory boards, audit and risk committees, internal controls, and environmental, social and governance policies.
 Improved governance has also helped attract private investment in energy development, notably crowding in private subscription for initial public offerings (IPOs) in companies including Lithuania’s Ignitis Group and Enefit Green.

 Policy engagement has strengthened government capacity to incentivise renewable investment and decarbonisation.
-The Bank has provided advisory support to Estonia’s Ministry of Climate on renewable investment support schemes, technical cooperation on EU Green Taxonomy implementation in Estonia and Latvia, and assistance with developing national sustainable finance roadmaps.
-The EBRD and the European Commission (DG Reform) supported the Sustainable Finance Roadmap for Estonia and Latvia in 2023, while in Lithuania the Bank supported the Sustainable Finance Strategy and Action Plan.
+The EBRD and the European Commission supported the Sustainable Finance Roadmap for Estonia and Latvia in 2023, while in Lithuania, the Bank supported the Sustainable Finance Strategy and Action Plan.

-Looking forward, efforts to strengthen the stability and independent functionality of the Baltic power system are under way, with the first of two 100 MW BESS that will make up the Baltic Storage Platform near Tallinn already operational, and construction of the second unit progressing.
+Efforts to strengthen the stability and independent functionality of the Baltic power system are under way, with the first of two 100 MW BESS that will make up the Baltic Storage Platform near Tallinn already operational and construction of the second unit progressing.
 Both are financed by the EBRD, Edmond de Rothschild Asset Management and the Nordic Investment Bank.
 Rather than relying on long-term, fixed-price contracts, the projects will run on a fully merchant basis without reliance on government support schemes, demonstrating a commercially viable model for such developments while introducing more sophisticated risk allocation.

 Systemic change